anudnov/adm_windows/veeam/Jobs That Are Stuck.md

 ```

 #### 1.
-Stop and Disable all other jobs.
+_Stop and Disable all other jobs.
 This is done to ensure active jobs can finish their current tasks cleanly.
 (Optional) Backup Jobs may be Gracefully stopped allowing them to complete their current tasks.
 Backup Copy Jobs have no "Stop" option, instead Disabling the job will trigger it to begin stopping procedures.
 Close the Veeam Backup & Replication console.
-Stop all services that begin with the word Veeam.
+Stop all services that begin with the word Veeam._
-Note: If other Veeam software is installed on the same server (e.g.,  Veeam ONE, Veeam Agent for Microsoft Windows, Veeam Backup for Microsoft 365) stopping their services will interupt their operations.

 PowerShell:
 Get-Service Veeam* | Stop-Service